Self-Service Portal Overview

 The payment process implementation is payment provider-specific.

 Once the JustOn Self-Service Extension is properly set up to function with the payment page, JustOn creates a link to the payment page for a given invoice.
 You can add this link to your invoice email in order to redirect your users to the payment page.
 To this end, include the placeholder

 General payment workflow

 (1) The invoice recipient (as payment guest user) clicks Pay Now for one of the available payment providers.

 - This displays an input form that allows to enter the banking details.

-(3) The user clicks the pay button of the input form.
+- The user clicks the pay button on the input form.

 - If the capture is successful, JustOn creates a Balance record for the captured amount, and displays the success message.
 The balance field